 “The immediate impact of an IoT monitoring network on operational efficiency, safety and sustainability will soon outweigh the initial costs and advance companies’ competitive edge in the oil & gas marketplace.”

 How IoT is transforming Oil and Gas Pipeline Management: IoT for All

 - Remote inspections

-We can now collect huge amounts of data about the health of the assets without having to visit the asset physically.
+We can now collect huge amounts of data about the health of the assets without having to visit the assets physically.
 Though our clients will always make HSE the highest priority, monitoring variables such as ventilation and toxicity levels from afar and triggering evacuations remotely is still the best approach.
-The latest generation of assets come with inbuilt IoT sensors, and most assets can already be linked up to SCADA systems.
-As an example, the fleet of trucks carrying extracted raw materials from Progressive TSL’s client Endeavour Mining’s gold mines are some of Endeavour’s most critical assets.
+The latest generation of assets comes with inbuilt IoT sensors, and most assets can already be linked up to SCADA systems.
+As an example, the fleet of trucks carrying extracted raw materials from a Progressive client’s gold mines are some of the most critical assets.
 They are all fully equipped with IoT sensors that collect vast amounts of data about the health of the trucks to be sent to a Fleet Management system.
-Woodside Energy, Australia’s largest upstream oil and gas producer, are taking the next innovative step, running robotics trials in collaboration with NASA, see their video on this project.
+Woodside Energy, Australia’s largest upstream oil and gas producer, are taking the next innovative step, running robotics trials in collaboration with NASA; see their video on this project.